ExternalTime/cartographer/readme.md

 As you can probably see the results are kinda bad.
-Could try to make some small improvements by expermineting with grouping stuff into more clusters or by filtering out anything that gets defined be dependencies, but that won't really solve the core issue here.
+Could try to make some small improvements by expermineting with grouping stuff into more clusters or by filtering out anything that gets defined by dependencies, but that won't really solve the core issue here.

 The layout egnines in graphviz are simply not enough.
 Ideally we'd use something